 If state lines are crossed in transporting ecstasy, or large quantities are involved, the federal government may become involved.
 The Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), Immigration and Customs Enforcement (ICE) and other federal agencies may participate in the investigation and prosecution of ecstasy trafficking in Los Angeles or anywhere in the U.S. Local, state and federal agencies may work independently or together to secure convictions against alleged offenders.

 Facing ecstasy possession, possession for sale or trafficking charges presents a serious situation for any arrestee or defendant.
-If your future and freedom are on the line, make sure you act quickly and exercise your right to an attorney.
+If your future and freedom are on the line, make sure you act quickly and exercise your right to a Los Angles drug crime attorney.

 There are various defenses available to drug charges of this kind, and a legal professional with experience in handling these cases can work to build a compelling argument on your behalf.
-Contact a Los Angeles drug crime attorney today.
+Contact a Los Angeles ecstasy attorney today.